|

 13. acceptable

-worthy of acceptance or satisfactory
+worthy of approval or satisfactory

 14. acceptably

-in an acceptable (but not outstanding) manner
+in an acceptable or satisfactory manner

 15. acceptance

-the state of being acceptable and accepted
+the state of being satisfactory

 16. accessible